kamilfranek/kamilfranek.github.io/_pages/terms.md

 ## Use of third party trademarks and logos

 KamilFranek.com uses third-party trademarks and logos in its articles and visuals for educational and informational purposes.
-KamilFranek.com is an independent site, and there is no relationship, sponsorship, or endorsement between this site and the owners of those trademarks.
+KamilFranek.com is an independent site, and there is no relationship, sponsorship, or endorsement between this site and the owners of those trademarks unless stated otherwise.

 ## No warranties